Evaluation + Workup

 - Recurrence: may require robotic Y-V bladder neck plasty

-- Indications: recurrent or complex strictures, advanced age, medical issues, lichen sclerosis, patient choice
+- Indications: recurrent or complex strictures, advanced age, medical issues, lichen sclerosus, prior failed treatments, patient choice

-- Proximal bulbar, membranous, and prostatic urethra must be free of obstruction
+- Requirements: proximal bulbar, membranous, and prostatic urethra must be free of obstruction

-- Up to 97% satisfaction rate in properly selected patient
+- Postoperative expectations: will have to sit to void postoperatively, up to 97% satisfaction rate in properly selected patient

 Other penile/urethral diseases